mahmutaktas/Ne-Yesek/README.md

 ## Ne-Yesek
 **Ne Yesek** is an Android Application that can find random dining places with random discounts.
-User levels up when they inform the application that they go to the dinner at that randomly selected place.
+User levels up when they inform the application that they went to the dinner at that randomly selected place.

 # Developers: